Nandkumarsahu/shopify.com/README.md

 Welcome to my GitHub repository featuring a shopify web page which is an online e commerce website which a user can use by signing up or login in the account and enjoy features like purchase the   sports collection, fashion collection of all age group, beauty products and all the essential items.

-*** I give my website name is shopify.com ("this is not clone of official shopfiy.com"), I used only name for this website.
+*** Shopify.com is the name of my website ("this is not a clone of official shopfiy.com").
+This is the only name I used for this website.

 ## Technology STACK / Requirements:-
 1. HTML.